 Gas selection guide for plasma cutting aluminum, stainless steel, and mild steel

-Many fabricators choose plasma systems with "dual-gas" or "multi-gas" capability.
+Do plasma cutters use gas?
+Yes.
+All plasma cutting systems—including air plasma cutters—use gas.
+In addition to using one type of gas, many fabricators choose plasma systems with “dual-gas” or “multi-gas” capability.
 This means that a variety of plasma and shield gases can be used for various applications.
 Multi-gas torches offer the most flexibility for shops that cut a variety of materials.
-Different gases are used, depending on material type and thickness, in order to achieve the best balance of cut quality, parts life, productivity, and overall cost of operation.
+Different gases are used, depending on material type and thickness, to achieve the best balance of cut quality, consumable life, productivity, and overall cost of operation.
 Most plasma system manuals tend to overwhelm the operator with a confusing array of cut charts and gas choices.
 The intent of this article is to provide a brief overview of the advantages and disadvantages of each gas and make "best case" recommendations for cutting the three most common materials: mild steel, stainless steel and aluminum.

-Oxygen has become the industry standard for cutting mild steel because it provides the best, clean cut quality and fastest cutting speed of any plasma gas.
+When it comes to plasma gas, oxygen is the industry standard for cutting mild steel because it provides the best, clean cut quality and fastest cutting speed of any plasma gas.
 (Plasma cutting aluminum plate or stainless plate with oxygen plasma gas is not recommended).
 Oxygen plasma gas reacts with carbon steel to produce a finer spray of molten metal, each droplet having a lower surface tension.
 This molten spray is more easily ejected from the kerf.
 The disadvantage of oxygen is the cost of the gas and the consumable parts life.
 However state-of-the-art oxygen plasma systems use inert starting gases (such as nitrogen) with oxygen plasma to achieve similar parts life to nitrogen or air systems.
-These systems may have parts life in the 800-1500-start range.
+These systems may have consumable life in the 800-1500-start range.
 Increased consumable and gas costs are usually offset by a decrease in expensive secondary operations to remove dross and straighten beveled parts.
-Air shield is typically used with oxygen plasma.
+An air shield gas is typically used with oxygen plasma.

-Nitrogen was used in most early plasma cutting torches.
+Nitrogen was used in most early plasma torches.
 It is still the best choice if you cut a lot of aluminum and stainless.
-The cut quality and parts life is excellent.
-(Over 1000 starts is normal) However, on thick materials (usually over ½"), at the high end of your plasma system's capability, switch to argon-hydrogen.
-Generally air is the best secondary when using nitrogen plasma.
+The cut quality and consumable life is excellent, with the electrode and nozzle lasting for more than 1,000 starts.
+However, it is best to use an argon-hydrogen gas mixture when cutting material greater than ½″ in thickness, at the upper end of your plasma system's capability.
+Generally air is the best secondary gas when using nitrogen plasma.
 CO2 works well-slightly improving surface finish, cutting speed, and parts life over air.
 But CO2 costs more than air and requires multiple manifolded gas cylinders or a bulk system to deliver adequate flow.
 Water is a good secondary to use with nitrogen plasma if the system allows.
 Using it when cutting aluminum and stainless creates a very smooth shiny cut surface.
-Water secondary must be used with a water table.
+Water must be used as secondary gas with a water table.

-Argon hydrogen is the gas of choice for thick stainless and aluminum cutting (> 1/2") The mixture typically used is 35% hydrogen: 65% argon (H-35).
+Argon hydrogen is the gas of choice for thick stainless and aluminum cutting (> 1/2″).
+The mixture typically used is 35% hydrogen and 65% argon, often called H-35.
 Argon hydrogen is the hottest burning plasma gas and provides the maximum cutting capability.
-(Argon hydrogen is used in water injection torches up to 1000 amps for cutting up to 6" stainless).
+(Argon hydrogen is used in water injection torches up to 1000 amps for cutting up to 6″ stainless).
 In multi-gas torches, Argon hydrogen provides a straight cut and a very smooth almost polished surface on stainless steel.
 Some jagged dross may occur along the bottom edge.
 Nitrogen is typically used as the shield gas with argon hydrogen.
 The disadvantage of this combination is its expense.

 Illustrated guide to plasma gas selection: